riderjensen/nodejs-url-shortner/README.md

 POST `/c/:id` - this is used to check a URL to see if the shortId is already in use.
 It also includes a URL checker to see if we get a response from the URL that the requester needs. <br />

 <strong>If there is a 'message' property attached to the response, any errors will be attached there.</strong>

+### Todo

+1. Add some error feedback on the MVC
+2. Add some better auth like JWT